 Contract Heifer Rearing

-Where replacement heifers were previously reared on the milking platform, this land can now be freed up and used to increase dairy cow numbers and milk output, thereby increasing farm profitability if completed in an efficient manner.
+Where replacement heifers were previously reared on the milking platform, this land can now be freed up allowing the dairy farmer to increase dairy cow numbers, increasing milk sales from the milking platform, thereby increasing farm profitability if completed in an efficient manner.

-As the contract rearer is completing all works associated with the management and rearing of the heifers, they are complementing and in effect providing additional labour to the dairy farmer.
-Animal housing, slurry storage and silage holding facilities are provided on the contract rearer’s farm, reducing the need for capital investment.
+As the contract rearer is completing all works associated with the management and rearing of the replacement heifers, they are providing additional land and labour to the dairy farmer.
+Animal housing, slurry storage and silage holding facilities are also provided, thereby reducing the need for capital investment.
+With cow banding for nitrates calculations now coming into play, dairy farmers may be able to maintain some or all of their current cow numbers if the replacement heifers are moved off farm.

 3. Ease of management